Types of Satellite Networks

 The Geostationary Satellites can only be placed in the Geostationary orbit which is at a height of 35786 km above the earth’s surface and it lying in the equatorial plane.
 At least three Geostationary satellites are required to cover the whole earth’s surface.
 They are placed equidistant from each other making an angle of 120° at the centre of the earth.

 Medium Earth Orbit (MEO): These satellites are placed between the two Van Allen belts.
 These satellites take about 6 hours to resolve the earth.

-Global Positioning System (GPS): 24 GPS satellites are placed in 6 orbits at a height of about 18000 km from the earth surface.
-The orbits and the location of the satellites are such that at any point of time and from any point on the earth surface four satellites are visible.
+Global Positioning System (GPS): 24 GPS satellites are placed in 6 orbits at a height of about 18000 km from the earth’s surface.
+The orbits and the location of the satellites are such that at any point in time and from any point on the Earth’s surface four satellites are visible.
 A GPS receiver knows the current position of the satellites.
 It then sends signals to each of the satellites which are visible to it and calculates the return time.
-It measures the position of the earth surface.
+It measures the position of the earth’s surface.

 Low Earth Orbit (LEO): These satellites lie at an altitude of 500 to 2000 km and take 90 to 120 min to revolve around the earth.
 It rotates at a very high speed of 2000 to 25000 mph.
 The footprint has a diameter of 800 km.
 As these satellites are very close to Earth the round-trip propagation delay is normally less than 20 msec which is quite acceptable for audio communication.